Edmonton Military Moves

 What is the usual closing date in the Edmonton area?

-We are currently still in a buyers market and houses prices have plateaued for the last ten years.
-However, the average days on the market here is only about two months when priced accordingly.
+We are currently still in a buyers market and houses prices have plateaued for the last twelve years (since 2007).
+However, the average number of days on the market is still under 3 months.
+On average, we have been selling our homes in half that time when priced accordingly.
 Most of our military closings are in mid-July - take or give a month.
-Keep in mind, several of our DND members may need to take a loss on their homes in order to get it sold within a reasonable time period.
+Keep in mind, several of our DND members may need to take a loss on their homes in order to get them sold within a reasonable time period.
 Brookfield is currently covering a large portion of the shortfall for our Canadian armed forces members in the province of Alberta.

 Once I dispose of my current residence what is my next step?